agnivesh-indian/Agni-s-Empathy-Builder/README.md

     title: "Your New Scenario Title",
     category: "Family & Home", // Must be one of the existing categories
     difficulty: "Easy", // "Easy", "Medium", or "Hard"
-    empathyTarget: "The character to empathize with", // e.g., "Your colleague", "The shopkeeper"
+    empathyTarget: "The character to empathize with", // e.g., "The colleague", "The shopkeeper"
-    situation: "A detailed description of the situation from the user's point of view.",
+    situation: "A detailed, third-person description of the situation.",
-    yourFeeling: "The user's initial, biased emotional reaction.",
+    yourFeeling: "The initial, biased emotional reaction of the 'protagonist' in the situation.",
-    otherAction: "The specific action the other person took.",
+    otherAction: "The specific action taken by the empathy target.",
     idealPerspective: {
         keywords: ["fear", "stress", "anxiety"], // Keywords for a good empathetic response
         avoid: ["selfish", "lazy", "stupid"], // Judgmental words to avoid